 Pre-Operative Admission Information

 Once you have confirmed a surgical date for your procedure with Dr Briggs, you will receive additional Pre-Operative information regarding the hospital you will be attending.
 You will also be required to complete a series of forms, which you will need to send to the hospital prior to surgery.

-Dr Briggs’s Practice Manager will discuss with you all of the important information you will need in preparation for your hospital admission.
+A member from Dr Briggs’s Team will contact you to discuss all of the important information you will need in preparation for your hospital admission.
 You will receive detailed information outlining;

 - Date and Time of your hospital admission